mindaffect/MindAffectSDKiOS/README.md

 2. These noise tags are displayed as precisely as possible.

 Clients of the NoiseTagging framework only need to tell it which buttons participate in noise tagging.
 The framework assigns appropriate noise tags.

+**Important**: Noise tags are being displayed using a `CADisplayLink`.
+When running in debug, this may lead to sub-optimal frame timing (assuming Xcode's default build settings for debugging are used).
+Therefore we recommend to use a release configuration whenever using brain-control..

 ## Trial Control